dirigiblelabs/curriculum-2017/SimeonGeorgiev/DocumentationTask/Documentation/ScriptingService.md

-# Create a new Scripting Service
+# Create New Scripting Service
 Instructions how to create a Scripting Service.

 ## Prerequisites